martinber/noaa-apt/README.md

 - [How to compile C GTK3+ program in Ubuntu for windows?][12].

-- [rust-mingw64-gtk Docker image]: I took the Dockerfile from there.
+- [rust-mingw64-gtk Docker image][13]: I took the Windows Dockerfile from there.

 [WXtoImg]: http://wxtoimg.com/